Education in India

 Dendrologists :

-These professional are specialist in the scientific study of trees and woody plants.
-Their work involves research on the history, life span, measuring, grading, classifying the varieties of trees, and studying ways and means of tree improvement through a forestation etc.
+These professionals are specialists in the scientific study of trees and woody plants.
+Their work involves research on the history, and life span, measuring, grading, classifying the varieties of trees and studying ways and means of tree improvement through forestation, etc.

-Experts of animals behavior in their natural environment.
-Enthologist studies and analyses the evolution, behavior, biological functions etc. of an organism in its natural environment.
-Enthologist play an important role of designing healthy habitats for animals in zoos, aquariums, and labs.
+Experts of animals' behavior in their natural environment.
+Ethnologists study and analyze the evolution, behavior, biological functions, etc. of an organism in its natural environment.
+Ethnologist plays an important role in designing healthy habitats for animals in zoos, aquariums, and labs.
 They also study animal behavior to enhance our knowledge of human physiology and psychology.

 Entomologists:

-Entomologists specialize in the study and control of diseases caused by various kinds of insects nd pests.
+Entomologists specialize in the study and control of diseases caused by various kinds of insects and pests.

 Silviculturists: